Papel Picado: 5 Fun Facts and Its Significance on Day of the Dead

 Papel Picado Fun Facts: From Pre-Columbian Times to Modern Celebrations; Papel picado significance day of the dead

-All images are from the talented papel picado artist, Yreina Flores, founder of Ay Mujer!
+All images (except the two above this one) are from the talented papel picado artist, Yreina Flores, founder of Ay Mujer!
 She is based in Indio, CA and you can purchase her work online at aymujershop.com.

 Lola Wiarco Dweck